nooblk-98/arcadyan-aw1000-mod-firmware/README.md

 ## Installation

-Simple & Safe Installation — get running in minutes.
+Simple and safe — get running in minutes.

-1) Connect to Router
+1. Connect to the router
 - Use an SSH client (PuTTY/Terminal) to reach your router.

-2) Copy the Command
+2. Copy the command
 - Copy the command below.

-3) Paste and Run
+3. Paste and run
 - Paste in SSH and press Enter; follow the prompts.

 ```bash